Yussufkadir/yussufkadir/README.md

 - Working on a job recommender system based on CV's.
 - Working on creating AI powered Applications.
 - Studying LLMs.
-- Working on Data annotation.
+- Working on Data annotation and near to finishing it.
 - Creating a Data Lake in Azure.

 ## 📪 Connect with me